nwhetsell/language-csound/README.md

 ## Making the List of Opcode Completions

 This package uses the list of opcodes in [`resources/opcode-completions.json`](https://github.com/nwhetsell/language-csound/tree/master/resources/opcode-completions.json) for autocompletion.
-Making this list requires the [source files](https://github.com/csound/manual) of _The Canonical Csound Reference Manual_ and a native Node.js Addon for Csound that has only been tested on OS&nbsp;X. But, to make `opcode-completions.json` on OS&nbsp;X:
+Making this list requires the [source files](https://github.com/csound/manual) of _The Canonical Csound Reference Manual_ and a [Node.js Addon for Csound](https://www.npmjs.com/package/csound-api) that has only been tested on OS&nbsp;X. But, to make `opcode-completions.json` on OS&nbsp;X:

 1. In a Terminal, `cd` to this package’s `resources` folder using, for example,